 The Big Mac Kiosk shows the State of the Union better than a President’s speech.

 Owned and operated by the City of Albuquerque, this public links course is open to all.
-In an age of dwindling play, escalating water costs, cries of environmental ruination., golfers still suit up in golf caps, spikes, and golf shirts with “Just Do It ” stitched above their shirt pockets.
+In an age of dwindling play, escalating water costs, cries of environmental ruination., golfers still suit up in shorts, golf caps, spikes, and golf shirts with “Just Do It ” stitched above their shirt pockets.

 The driving range,south of the clubhouse, is wide open this morning.